corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/network/setting-up-a-dynamic-compatibility-zone.md

 Zone parameters are stored in a file containing a Corda AMQP serialised `SignedDataWithCert<NetworkParameters>` object.
 It is easy to create such a file with a small Java or Kotlin program.
-The `NetworkParameters` object is a simple data holder that could be read from e.g. a config file, or settings from a database.
+The `NetworkParameters` object is a simple data holder that could be read from, for example, a config file or a setting from a database.
 Signing and saving the resulting file is just a few lines of code.
 A full example can be found in `NetworkParametersCopier.kt` in the source tree, but a flavour of it looks like this:

 {{< tabs name="tabs-1" >}}
-{{% tab name="java" %}}
+{{% tab name="Java" %}}
 ```java
 NetworkParameters networkParameters = new NetworkParameters(
           4,                        // minPlatformVersion